instrumentisto/rust-incubator/orientation.md

 ### Your group

 Each participant has been assigned to a specific group, with each group having 2 mentors.
 If you're in the morning cohort, your meetings will typically be scheduled for 10:00.
 For those in the evening cohort, meetings are most likely at 18:30.
+Mentors might shift slightly time of meetings.

 ### Routines